 - Do not use alcohol, since it is flammable.
-Alcohol may also accelerate blanket deterioration. - Do not operate the machine without water, since damage to internal components may result. - Do not overfill.
-Overfilling may result in overflow because the water in the blanket drains back into the machine when the machine is turned off. - For grounding reliability, plug the Medi-Therm II machine only into a properly grounded outlet. - To prevent damage to the power cord, always keep the power cord retainer in place.
+Alcohol may also accelerate blanket/body wrap deterioration. - Do not operate the machine without water, since damage to internal components may result. - Do not overfill.
+Overfilling may result in overflow because the water in the blanket/body wrap drains back into the machine when the machine is turned off. - For grounding reliability, plug the Medi-Therm III machine only into a properly grounded outlet. - To prevent damage to the power cord, always keep the power cord retainer in place.